yy7-f/DCGAN-MNIST-handwritten-digit/README.md

 DCGANs (Deep Convolutional Generative Adversarial Networks) mainly composes of convolution layers without max pooling or fully connected layers.
 It uses strided convolutions and transposed convolutions for the downsampling and the upsampling respectively.

 Architecture of stable DCGANs
 • Replace all pooling layers with strided convolutions
-• Use batchnorm in both the generator and the discriminator.
+• Use batchnorm in both the generator and the discriminator
 • Remove fully connected hidden layers
 • Use ReLU activation in generator for all layers except for the output (Tanh is used for the output)
-• Use LeakyReLU activation in the discriminator for all layers.
+• Use LeakyReLU activation in the discriminator for all layers

 <img width="581" alt="image" src="https://github.com/yy7-f/DCGAN-MNIST-handwritten-digit/assets/76237852/ac4aec20-bf4d-4a39-a85d-eeeb6caac62c">